ettanin/Meteobridge-MB-SMART/README.md

 Github Beta repository for the Meteobridge version of the original weather34 template Weather Template for Meteobridge users only

+*The aim is to create the cleanest and most friendly approach to displaying your personal weather data for your personal use and reap the full potential of meteobridge nanosd and meteobridge pro.

+*This template is primed for use with meteobridge NANOSD and Pro unfortunately the smaller TP-LINK is not fully compatible due to the requirement of being able to retrieve historical values realtime .

-*This work is for development use only it is for meteobridge users and contributors,participants who communicate ideas and request permission to use.
+*This work is for development use only it is for meteobridge NANO/Pro users and contributors,participants who communicate ideas and request permission to use.

 *This work is not to be used without prior permission , please clearly outline on how you want to use this work.